Nest.js integration with Nitric

 We can then use the CLI to scaffold our Nest project.

-nest new nest-x-nitric
+nest new nitric-nest

 This will create a src directory with the Nest application code and a test file.